Submersion of Japan: American version

 Roger Corman bought the U.S. rights to the film for his New World Pictures.
 He cut out a great deal of footage, added new sequences directed by Andrew Meyer and starring Lorne Greene as an ambassador at the United Nations, and released it as Tidal Wave in May 1975.

-The American version of the film's new cast members also included Rhonda Leigh Hopkins, John Fukioka, Marvin Miller, Susan Sennett, Ralph James, Phil Roth, Cliff Pellow, and Joe Dante.
+The American version of the film's new cast members also included Rhonda Leigh Hopkins, John Fujioka, Marvin Miller, Susan Sennett, Ralph James, Phil Roth, Cliff Pellow, and Joe Dante.
 New World additionally released an uncut subtitled format as Submersion of Japan.

 Box office

-The film was the highest grossing film in Japan in 1973 and 1974.
-The film grossed more than twice of the second-highest grossing film of the year, Human Revolution.
+The film was the highest-grossing film in Japan in 1973 and 1974.
+The film grossed more than twice of the second-highest-grossing film of the year, The Human Revolution.
 The film earned ¥4,468,680,000 ($14 million) in Japan.
 It surpassed The Godfather as the highest-grossing film in Japan until overtaken in December 1974 by The Exorcist.